DavidMLink/CMI/README.md

 ### Original Website Link: http://www.cmimoulding.com/

 ### Used dummy images and Lorem Ipsum text.
-I was on a tight deadline however satisfied with what I created in a couple of hours. :)
+I was on a tight deadline however I was satisfied with what I created in a couple of hours. :)

 ### Hovered over images would play linked Youtube videos...